 Due to this, his animals were forced to remain outdoors within a small fenced-in perimeter for the months of September through November, while my grandfather worked to repair the barn.
 Townspeople had warned him against keeping his animals outside this time of year, and cited local folklore describing a devilish creature which haunts the mountain on Halloween.
 Being a realist, my grandfather regarded such stories as nothing more than superstitious hogwash invented by simple-minded gabhdán (an Irish term for “gullible”).

 He purchased a few dogs to protect the animals, and to alert him if any predators or thieves were to wander onto his property.
 On the night of Halloween, 1858, he and my grandmother awoke to the sound of his dogs snarling and barking ferociously in the yard.
 My grandmother ran to my father’s room to comfort and protect him.
 My grandfather jumped out of bed, lit an oil lantern, grabbed his hunting rifle and made his way to the door.
 Entering into the main living room, his shirt snagged on a splintered board in the doorway, causing him to stumble and drop his rifle on the floor.
 Chaos continued to erupt in the yard as he worked to free his shirt.
-He finally broke free and picked up his rifle, but upon opening the front door, he heard the sounds of his dogs whimpering in pain before growing silent.
+He finally broke free and picked up his rifle, but upon opening the front door, he heard the sounds of his dogs whimpering in pain before falling silent.

 At this point, he was furious.
-He frowned angrily, gripped his rifle tightly, and started running toward the yard.
+He frowned, gripped his rifle tightly, and started running toward the yard.
 As he turned the rear corner of his cabin, in the bright light of the full moon he saw several of his animals, including his dogs, lying lifeless in the center of the yard.
 A remaining 3 chickens and 1 pig cowered behind the still-damaged barn.
 He immediately suspected that a bear had mauled his animals, as the dogs would have likely scared off a mountain lion, and a pack of coyotes would not have been so quick in their execution of such a heinous crime.

 He scanned the yard and the surrounding woods for any sign indicating that the culprit was still near.
 When he saw nothing, he quickly made his way over to his slaughtered livelihood.
 As he tilted the lantern downward toward the lifeless bodies, he noticed that something was… off.
 Something was missing.
 None of these animals appeared to have any injuries or noticeable signs of having been attacked.
 There were no lacerations, and no blood.